-Maybe your idea of camping involves a three-day hike and a tent staked deep in the woods.
-Or maybe car-friendly site that’s a short drive from a sandwich shop, summer adventures demand an appropriate shelter.
+Whether your idea of camping involves a three-day hike and a tent staked deep in the woods or a car-friendly site that’s a short drive from a sandwich shop, summer adventures demand an appropriate shelter.
 Unless you enjoy hearing the kids complain about mosquitoes, rain, and that furry thing that keeps sniffing them.

 So, when you’re shelter shopping, think about what you’ll be doing.
 A backpacking tent is generally much lighter and minimalist than a car camping tent.
 And if you are backpacking, you’ll want to carry the lightest and generally smallest tent you can for the people and gear you bring.
 When you’re car camping, the only restriction is how the size of your campsite.